Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: Application of eSTA formalism

 \section{Application of eSTA formalism}

-The general formalism of eSTA has been derived in \cite{Whitty+:20, Whitty+:22, Whitty2022b}.
-The starting point is that we have an exact system Hamiltonian $H_S$.
-This Hamiltonian can be approximated by a Hamiltonian $H_0$, where a control function $\Lambda_0(t)$ can be derived for $H_0$ using STA techniques; this control function $\Lambda_0(t)$ results in a fidelity of one for $H_0$.
-However, when this control scheme is applied to the exact system Hamiltonian $H_S$, the fidelity will be obviously lower in general.
-However, by using the enhanced STA formalism, we can then calculate analytically an improved control scheme $\Lambda(t) = \Lambda_0 (t) + P_{\vec\lambda}(t)$ based on the knowledge of the STA control scheme for $H_0$ which results in a larger fidelity when applied to the exact system Hamiltonian $H_S$ (see below for the definition of $P_{\vec\lambda}(t)$ and more details).
+The general formalism of eSTA was derived in \cite{Whitty+:20, Whitty+:22, Whitty2022b}.
+Its starting point is the exact system Hamiltonian $H_S$.
+This Hamiltonian can be approximated by a Hamiltonian $H_0$, where a control function $\Lambda_0(t)$ can be derived for $H_0$ using STA techniques; this control function $\Lambda_0(t)$ results in a fidelity equal to one for $H_0$.
+However, when this control scheme is applied to the exact system Hamiltonian $H_S$, the fidelity will in general obviously be lower than one.
+However, by making use of the eSTA formalism, we can then calculate analytically an improved control scheme $\Lambda(t) = \Lambda_0 (t) + P_{\vec\lambda}(t)$ based on the knowledge of the STA control scheme for $H_0$ that results in a larger fidelity when applied to the exact system Hamiltonian $H_S$ (see below for the definition of $P_{\vec\lambda}(t)$ and more details).

-We will now apply this general idea to the control of the system of this paper.
+In what follows, we apply the general eSTA framework to the preparation of spin-squeezed states in internal BJJs.
 We will consider two different approaches in the following.
-In the first, simplified approach, we assume that the system Hamiltonian is given by the approximated Hamiltonian $H_{S,1}=H_{1}$ given by Eq. \eqref{ham_1}.
-This Hamiltonian can be approximated by $H_{0}$ given by Eq. \eqref{ham_ho} and an STA control scheme $\Lambda_0$ has been derived for this Hamiltonian in \cite{JuliaDiaz+:12} which we will review briefly in the following subsection.
-This will be the first starting point for applying the general formalism of eSTA.
+In the first, simplified approach, we assume that the system Hamiltonian is given by the approximated Hamiltonian $H_{S,1}=H_{1}$ given by Eq.~\eqref{ham_1}.
+This Hamiltonian can be approximated by $H_{0}$ given by Eq. \eqref{ham_ho} and an STA control scheme $\Lambda_0$ has been derived for this Hamiltonian in Ref.~\cite{JuliaDiaz+:12}.
+This will be the first starting point for applying the general formalism of eSTA in the problem at hand.

-In the second approach, we assume that the system Hamiltonian is given by the exact Hamiltonian $H_{S,2}=H_{2}$ given by Eq.~\eqref{ham_2} (being equivalent to $H_{\textrm{IBJJ}}$).
-This Hamiltonian can be again approximated by $H_{0}$ given by Eq.~\eqref{ham_ho}.
-This will be the second starting point for applying the general formalism of eSTA.
+In the second approach, we assume that the system Hamiltonian is given by the exact Hamiltonian $H_{S,2}=H_{2}$ of Eq.~\eqref{ham_2}, which is equivalent to $H_{\textrm{IBJJ}}$.
+This Hamiltonian can again be approximated by $H_{0}$ given by Eq.~\eqref{ham_ho}.
+This will be the second starting point for applying the general formalism of eSTA in this work.

-We apply the general eSTA framework now to this case of bosonic Josephson junction.
-In this case, the approximated Hamiltonian $H_0$ is given by Eq.~\eqref{ham_ho}.
-In the next subsection, we have reviewed how an STA control scheme $\Lambda_0 (\tau)$ has been designed in Ref.~\cite{JuliaDiaz+:12} for that Hamiltonian.
-The scheme of that paper $\Lambda_0 (\tau)$ will be the basis for designing the enhanced STA schemes.
+In the problem under consideration, the approximated Hamiltonian $H_0$ is given by Eq.~\eqref{ham_ho}.
+In Sec.~\ref{ReviewESTA} below, we first briefly review how an STA control scheme, characterized by the control function $\Lambda_0 (\tau)$, was designed in Ref.~\cite{JuliaDiaz+:12} for the same Hamiltonian.
+Their resulting control function $\Lambda_0 (\tau)$ will be the basis for developing the enhanced STA scheme in the present work.